mozilla/DeepSpeech/native_client/README.md

 Before building the DeepSpeech client libraries, you will need to prepare your environment to configure and build TensorFlow.

 Preferably, checkout the version of `tensorflow` which is currently supported by DeepSpeech (see requirements.txt), and use the `bazel` version recommended by TensorFlow for that version.
-Then, follow the [instructions](https://www.tensorflow.org/install/install_sources) on the TensorFlow site for your platform, up to the end of 'Configure the installation'.
+Then, follow the [instructions](https://www.tensorflow.org/install/install_sources) on the TensorFlow site for your platform, up to the end of ["Configure the Build"](https://www.tensorflow.org/install/source#configure_the_build).

 After that, you can build the Tensorflow and DeepSpeech libraries using the following command.